xrj-com/NS-RFF/README.md

 ### Remark
-We only available partial source codes here, and the complete codes of the proposed NS will be release once this paper is accepted for publication.
+We only provide partial source codes here, and the complete codes of the proposed NS will be release once this paper is accepted for publication.